-- a) all prerequisites must be completed prior to sitting the practical exam - b) returning A and B level judges must sit their practical exam at either the Australian Dressage Championships or the Dressage Festival and such arrangements are to be made through the EADOC - c) G level judges must recommence their training from the beginning
+- a) all prerequisites must be completed prior to sitting the practical exam.
+In addition to prerequisites listed above, returning judges must also complete the online modules. - b) returning A and B level judges must sit their practical exam at either the Australian Dressage c) G level judges must recommence their training from the beginning